1888 Louisville (Louisvilles)

 March 1888: “The Louisville players will […] don a new uniform, and one that has never been scene upon an American Association diamond.
 It will consist of solid maroon colored pants and shirts, with bluish gray stockings, belts and caps, with the word Louisville worked across the breast of the shirt.
 They will also have the white uniform with blue trimmings that was worn last season [1887].”
 From the St. Louis Post-Dispatch, March 26, 1888, citing the Cincinnati Commercial.
 Research from Gary and Oliver Kodner.
 Note, other reports suggest the white uniform had red stockings, not blue as reported here.

 April 1888: “The Louisvilles have the most hideous uniforms, it is said, ever seen on a ball ground.
-They are made of a dirty looking red material, with white stripes and give the men a dismal appearance.”
-From The Sporting Life, April 25, 1888.
-Research from Richard Hershberger.
+They are made of a dirty looking red material, with white stripes, and give the men a dismal appearance.”
+From the Cleveland Plain Dealer, April 15, 1888, and from The Sporting Life, April 25, 1888.
+Sporting Life research from Richard Hershberger.

 1888: “The new Louisville uniforms were of a hideous blood red material, far from pleasing to the eye.”
 From Preston D. Orem, Baseball From Newspaper Accounts 1888.
 Specific documentation not provided by Orem.
 Research from John Thorn.